Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 **Expansion boards**

 SDR SDRAM for the emulation cores that highly depends on memory timings but some of them work fine with BRAM and DDR3 that DE10-nano equipped.
-Keep in mind, some hi-end cores like Minimig require SDRAM board.
+Keep in mind, hi-end cores like Minimig require SDRAM board.
+So, it's better to get SDRAM board to be able to use all MiSTer cores.

 I/O board is to have more capabilities like VGA output for old monitors and Buttons/LEDs external connections to integrate into existing old computer cases.